 The questions above are some popular questions you will be asked at your interview and you will need to adapt your answers to yourself and your experience.
-Staff from all companies like Camp America, Americamp, BUNAC and Camp Leaders will ask similar questions so it is important you are prepared and have some answers lined up.

 We recommended you emphasise your previous experience and talk this up.
 If you don't have any previous experience just exaggerate what you do have, for example do you have brothers and sisters?
 Have you ever been babysitting or helping entertain your family friends children.
 Say you enjoy new challenges, relish working in teams and are very adaptable.

 Also don't be afraid to ask any questions, for example - do you recommend working at a camp?
 Where did you work?
 Any advice?
 This shows you are keen to learn more and ready to learn.

 If you want to leave a good impression during the interview when choosing interview attire, dress to make an impression.
 Okay you really don't need to go in a suit or shoes, this is a summer camp position you are going for, not an interview at a bank.
 But make sure you don't look scruffy.

 You might want to also impress by wearing some small decorations can play a good role and make you more confident during the entire process.

 Getting custom patches is a great option, on Patches Co. you can customize them to fit the style of clothing you choose.
 Any pattern, shape, or simple letters you want can be customized into a patch to match your clothing, and the customized patch can also be used to match your pants, bags, hats, etc.

 You can even choose some patches about summer camp culture to show you have made some effort to relate to summer camp culture.